CAP Northwest

-Cascade AIDS Project (CAP) is a nonprofit organization based in Portland, Oregon, in the United States.
-Its mission is to prevent HIV infections, to "support and empower" people affected and by HIV/AIDS, and to eliminate stigma associated with the disease.
-Founded in 1983 and incorporated two years later, CAP is the "oldest and largest community-based provider of HIV services, housing, education and advocacy" in Oregon and Southwest Washington.
+CAP Northwest (formerly Cascade AIDS Project, abbreviated as CAP) is a 501(c)(3) nonprofit organization based in Portland, Oregon, United States.
+Its mission is to prevent HIV infections, to support and empower people affected by HIV/AIDS, and to eliminate discrimination against people with HIV/AIDS.
+Founded in the mid-1980s, CAP is the "oldest and largest community-based provider of HIV services, housing, education and advocacy" in Oregon and Southwest Washington.